JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 *Evil-WinRM* PS C:\Users\thmuser1\Documents>
 ```
-8. `whoami /groups` to display what groups the currently logged in user is a part of onto our terminal, which showed the **Backup Operators** group to be enabled since we enabled the LocalAccountTokenFilterPolicy registry policy on the compromised Windows machine
+8. `whoami /groups` from the command line in our active WinRM session to display what groups the currently logged in user is a part of onto our terminal, which showed the **Backup Operators** group to be enabled since we enabled the LocalAccountTokenFilterPolicy registry policy on the compromised Windows machine
 ```bash
 *Evil-WinRM* PS C:\Users\thmuser1\Documents> whoami /groups